 Don’t feel like you have to continue with the training plan

 Love or hate the GVT or HIIT training, it has to be done.
 Do you have to carry on with it once you graduate?
 Absolutely not!
-Like the food, it’s designed to help you slim down and lean up fast, so it’s intense, and if I’m being completely honest, not fun at all.
-I like HIIT and I like lifting weights, but the structure the plan gives you wasn’t something I particularly enjoyed ― not enough to continue, anyway.
+Like the food, it’s designed to help you slim down and lean up fast, so it’s intense.
 Take what you loved from the plan and make it your own!
 It’s important to switch up your training to keep those results coming in, so no, 200 lunges aren’t mandatory to keep the gains you made during the plan.
-Trust me.
-Get a PT or try going it alone, whatever you choose, it’s fine.
-It’s so important to enjoy your time in the gym so you get the most out of it.

 Ignore the other grads

 I cannot scream this loud enough.
 Stop looking at everyone else around you!
 I followed those who graduated before me like a hawk.
 “Why are they continuing to lose?”
 “Why are they lifting heavier than me?”
 “How come they get to eat that much food and keep the weight off?”.
 It’s exhausting.
 Ignore it.
-Comparison is the thief of joy, as they say, and it’s one hundred percent true.
-Just do you and remember that every single individual is totally different.
-You’ll be much, much happier that way.
+Comparison is the thief of joy.

 Consider if you really want your photos shared

 I feel this is really important to talk about.
-No matter HOW HOT you look in your grad photos, people are going to criticize you.
+No matter how good you look in your grad photos, people are going to criticize you.
 My body improved significantly and yet I still got plenty of hate, as did a friend who has probably the most impressive results I’ve seen.
 You simply cannot escape the comments.
 My advice?
-Ask for the photos not to be shared.
-Why do people need to see it anyway?
-I did it thinking “ooh this will be fun, I can finally shout about my hard work” only to be told that I looked better before and “skinny” isn’t a good look.
-Oh, and the amount of people that will question if it’s actually even you in the photos is almost laughable.
-The nice comments give you a great ego boost, don’t get me wrong, but the negative ones do bring that feeling of happiness down a peg or too.
-If I could choose again, I’d opt not to have my photos shared on Joe’s social media pages.
-Effing trolls.
+Ask for the photos not to be shared to save yourself being pointlessly trolled.

 Once you graduate, take a step forward and leave the past behind

-What do I mean by this?
-Well, unless you loved the plan so much that you want to marry it, Joe and the support heroes collectively, leave it in the past.
+Unless you loved the plan so much that you want to marry it, Joe and the support heroes collectively, leave it in the past.
 Results aside, you finished the plan which is bloody big achievement in itself, so cut yourself some slack and take a step in the right direction.
 I didn’t.
-I stayed on the Facebook groups, I kept checking the 90 Day SSS Plan hashtags on Instagram and I kept reading post after post about “what to do next”.
-I lingered around the plan like a bad smell, and now I feel glued to it.
-I feel like unless I ‘check in’ with those who’ve also experienced it, I won’t know if I’m doing well enough.
-It’s silly, I know.
-If you enjoy being a part of the community 24/7 then by all means go for it, but if you feel it’s slowing you down, remove yourself.
+I lingered around the plan like a bad smell, and it became harder to leave behind.

 Set new goals

 You’re done, which means it’s time to move onto bigger and better things!
 When you graduate you’ll be healthier, stronger, fitter, more confident ― the list goes on ― so be sure to change your targets.
-No, you might not have the ass that you said you wanted at the start of Cycle One, I certainly don’t, but there’s so much more to work for now.
 Set new lifting PBs, aim to get in that new dress, strive to feel better in your swimwear on holiday.
 Ignore the numbers, ignore the ‘inspo’ images on social media and focus on you.
 Your goals will change quicker than you could ever imagine, so don’t get hung up on the small stuff.

 I hope this has been helpful to anyone who’s worried about what to do once they graduate from the plan!
 Enjoy the process and all it has to offer, it really is a great plan and Joe knows what he’s doing, but don’t let it take over your life.
-There’s so much to look forward to post-plan that often gets ignored and left in the gutter.
+There’s so much more to look forward to post-plan.